Curry Ginger Pork Noodle Stir Fry

 Ingredients

-- 2 cups green beans, or snow or snap peas
+• 2 cups green beans (or substitute with snow or snap peas)

 Instructions

-- Season the pork with kosher salt, hot madras curry powder, and garam masala.
+• Season the pork slices with kosher salt, hot madras curry powder, and garam masala.
+Set aside.

-- Heat a large skillet or wok on med-high heat with a tablespoon of high heat oil
+• Heat a large skillet or wok over medium-high heat with a tablespoon of high-heat oil.

-- Add the pork and stir a few minutes until browned.
+• Add the seasoned pork slices and stir-fry for a few minutes until browned.
+Once done, transfer to a bowl and set aside.

-- Add the prepared stir fry sauce mix and stir.
+• Add the prepared vegetable mix and stir-fry until tender.

 Prepare the curry paste, ginger paste, and soy sauce.